 If the arresting officer failed to act according to guidelines, protocol, or Texas law, we can ask that the court refuse to accept the evidence against you.
 This is often how we win this type of case in court.

-For a free legal consultation with a Second Offense Lawyer serving Grand Prairie, call (214) 696-9253
+For a free legal consultation with a Second Offense Lawyer in Grand Prairie, call (214) 696-9253

 Will a Second Offense DWI Cost You Your Driver’s License?